 Design a Greenhouse STEM Challenge

-This activity is great for a plant or nature topic and challenges children to think about all the things plants need to grow successfully.
+This activity is great for a plant or nature topic and challenges children to think about everything plants need to grow successfully.
+Children can watch seeds germinate, grow stems and leaves and eventually flowers and fruits.

 Biscuit Dunk STEM Challenge

 Find out which type of biscuit survives a dunk the best with this tasty challenge.
-Will your favourite biscuit survive a dunking or crumble under the pressure?
+Will your favourite biscuit survive a dunking or crack under the pressure?

 Waterproof Materials STEM Challenges